m0g/andika/README.md

 ## Installing

-You can either download the latest version for your system (soon) or build it yourself.
+You can either download the latest version for your system [here](https://github.com/m0g/andika/releases/) or build it yourself.

 ## Running